w3f/Grant-Milestone-Delivery/evaluations/sarp_1_niklasp.md

   [RFP](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/Open/Static-Analysis-for-Runtime-Pallets.md#project-description-page_facing_up)
   mentions 3 more classes, the RFP repo has a [description and example for the "arithmetic-overflow" vulnarability class](https://github.com/bhargavbh/MIRAI/tree/main/substrate_examples/arithmetic-overflow) and I assume more could be found in engaging with pallet developers.
-I see that in your application you also mentioned the two classes, but is there a reason why you focused only on two in your research?

 - You
   [identified several **major** issues with MIRAI + substrate](https://github.com/scs/MIRAI/tree/db8104d6bba5224ad445502ec46166288349e60c/substrate-examples#findings)):

   1. crashes and timeouts
   2. invasiveness on code (=> adoption is hard)
   3. [problem with nesting `precondition!` and `verify!`](https://github.com/scs/MIRAI/blob/db8104d6bba5224ad445502ec46166288349e60c/substrate-examples/pallet_template/README.md#open-issues)

   To me, those issues sound severe.
 Are you confident that you will be able to fix them in a next step?
 What is your approach?

 In general, I would welcome a more detailed description of the errors / crashes you got with MIRAI, so others can evaluate on their systems and build upon your